whlapinel/teacher-helper/readme.md

-# Test Data Helper App
+# Teacher's Helper App
-by Will Lapinel
+Created by Will Lapinel, CMS Science Teacher

 ## Note: Designed specifically for CMS teachers (code for login sequence is unique)